vitto4/MinnaNoDS/README.md

 ## ☁ Overview

-This project aims to serve as a comprehensive database of vocabulary for the `Minna no Nihongo Shokyū` series (`みんなの日本語 初級 Ⅰ & Ⅱ`). <br>
+This project aims to serve as a comprehensive vocabulary list for the [`Minna no Nihongo Shokyū`](https://www.3anet.co.jp/np/en/list.html?af=1&g=7-12-33&s=1 "みんなの日本語 初級 Ⅰ & Ⅱ") series, packaged into a single YAML file – which I'll call *the database*. <br>
 To be more specific, it intends to be as close as possible to the source material, in an effort to (hopefully) provide a foundation anyone can use or expand on.